Rapid ʻŌhiʻa Death: Types of ROD pathogens

-Ceratocystis Lukuohia: This fungal pathogen is named the destroyer of ʻōhiʻa because unlike Ceratocystis Huliohia, this pathogen spreads quickly throughout the tree and causes a systemic wilt.
-This pathogen also chokes the tissue in the tree, which disallows it from acquiring water, but, the pathogen spreads much quicker than the Huliohia pathogen and leads to the entire crown of the tree wilting and eventually dying.
+Ceratocystis lukuohia: This fungal pathogen is named the destroyer of ʻōhiʻa because unlike Ceratocystis huliohia, it spreads quickly throughout the tree and causes a systemic wilt.
+This pathogen also chokes the tissue in the tree, which prevents it from acquiring water, and the pathogen spreads much quicker than the C. huliohia pathogen, leading to the entire crown of the tree wilting and eventually dying.

 Policies and Plans

-Rapid Ōhia Death Strategic Response Plan: In 2020, the Rapid ʻŌhiʻa Death Working Group released a "Strategic Response Plan for 2020-2024" laying out management, research, and public engagement priorities to contain the disease and calling for $4 million a year in funding over the next five years to "continue progress toward understanding and addressing the fungal disease that has seriously impacted Hawaii's native forests."
+In 2020, the Rapid ʻŌhiʻa Death Working Group released a "Strategic Response Plan for 2020-2024" laying out management, research, and public engagement priorities to contain the disease and calling for $4 million a year in funding over the next five years to "continue progress toward understanding and addressing the fungal disease that has seriously impacted Hawaii's native forests."
 Within the response plan, researchers have developed a rapid molecular test that identifies the presence of the Ceratocystis pathogens within ʻŌhiʻa trees.
 Researchers within the response plan have also developed effective sanitation techniques, such as, applying heat and vacuum-steam to infected materials, which have been shown to treat the pathogens.
 The Strategic Response Plan has also succeeded in cooperating with the Hawai'i Seed Bank Partnership to form an advocacy coalition that has succeeded in training and educated hundreds of volunteers statewide on how to collect ʻŌhiʻa seeds to further conservation of the species.
+In January 2025, the U.S. Congress introduced a bill that would require the Secretary of the Interior to collaborate with the Secretary of Agriculture and the Hawai'i state government to address the disease.

+The bill was voted on in the House on 23 January, 2025, passing with a 359-62 vote.
+It now heads to the Senate.